 - Weight 4 lbs.

 Akai is more known for using synth style keys for their controllers.
-The use of semi-weighted keys give this compact controller a premium feel.
-However, one of the primary reasons to get this controller is the pads.
-Performance pads were actually invented by Akai so it's no surprise that these would be the controller's strongest selling points.
+The use of semi-weighted keys gives this compact controller a premium feel.
+However, one of the primary reasons for getting this controller is the pads.
+Performance pads were actually invented by Akai, so it’s no surprise that these would be the controller’s strongest selling points.

 Aside from the pads, other features it shares with the MPC series include note repeat for glitchy sounds, full level for all full velocity hard hits, and an arpeggiator.